mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

     rows and self-compares accepted M2 as the native oracle.
 33. Fresh-Sol seal `55a44e09…` and owner audit `4f772fd` classify A1
     `AMEND`.
 Its 0.8716–1.0327× rows are arithmetically sound but inadmissible.
-A2 alone may complete the scalar checkpoint/oracle gate.
+At that boundary, only A2 could attempt the scalar checkpoint/oracle correction.
+34. A2 Luna manifest `67ddf602…` and fresh-Sol seal `97e72af8…` close all
+    21 typed-fault positions and the real `JSON.parse` oracle, but six of 23 routine-mismatch rows lose accepted-M2 public failure offsets.
+Its seven 0.8991–1.1562× rows are arithmetically sound but inadmissible.
+35. Owner audit `c9d8be1` binds the carrier impossibility witness: root `trim` and `trim.or(failing-right)` have the same `-1`, frontier/label, and existing run state while M2 requires offsets `1` and `0`.
+A3 alone may add one non-control `failureOffset` provenance scalar.
-34. No distinct P7 is admissible under current laws absent a genuinely new, reached cost-removal edge.
+36. No distinct P7 is admissible under current laws absent a genuinely new, reached cost-removal edge.
 A domain-neutral fixture cannot substitute for the binding Value-owned full-CSS consumer.

-## Next executable transaction — P6-A2 fatal assay
+## Next executable transaction — P6-A3 failure-offset fatal assay

-Resume B.W0 from A1 owner evidence `4f772fd`.
-Preserve the original Luna P6
-and A1 packets/raw SHAs `7655b467…`/`e9479e7e…` byte-for-byte.
-Product source
+Resume B.W0 from A2 owner evidence `c9d8be1`.
+Preserve the original Luna P6/A1/A2 packets and raw SHAs `7655b467…`/`e9479e7e…`/`5ff0c4fa…` byte-for-byte.
+Product source remains held.
-remains held.

 ### Subject

 Resume the existing Luna seat `019fb16a-09d7-7d80-ae5f-3d894e25855d`; create no task.
-Write only a new immutable packet under `/Users/mkbabb/Documents/Codex/2026-07-30/parser-p6-sir-luna-a2/outputs/**`.
+Write only a new immutable packet under `/Users/mkbabb/Documents/Codex/2026-07-30/parser-p6-sir-luna-a3/outputs/**`.
-Copy A1 and complete one scalar checkpoint schema across every typed-fault boundary and recovery-sync; assert every fault row; and use `JSON.parse` as the actual native oracle.
+Copy A2 and add exactly one parse-local scalar named `failureOffset`.
+Atomic owners save/restore it, pass-through combinators propagate it, and public ordinary-failure projection reads it.
+It must never control dispatch, branch selection, success/mismatch/fault discrimination, table indexing, or the signed return alphabet.
 Keep one integer return, nonnegative cursor success, `-1` mismatch, `-2` typed fault, ordinary value in run state and one raw executor.
-Do not add a checkpoint object, region, slab, journal, tape, compiler, VM, generated grammar, scanner, fallback, wrapper, second executor or public surface.
+Do not add a second carrier, status/cursor alias, checkpoint object, region, slab, journal, tape, compiler, VM, generated grammar, scanner, fallback, wrapper, second executor or public surface.

 ### Required laws

 - preserve exact UTF-16 slots/spans, immutable recovery evidence, typed
   faults, failure frontiers and scalar rollback;
 - preserve accepted-M2 traversal provenance and same-FIRST frontier bytes;
+- preserve exact accepted-M2 ordinary-failure offsets independently from sticky frontier evidence;
 - keep the compiled graph/table, unordered engine, generic source leaf, compiler-owned result, `/utils`, unconsumed packrat, private direct closure runtime, region-slot RSR, CISF/CTPT, F1/F2/F3, SRA, TOL and EUW retired;